-Vodafone Offering Free AirPods if You Buy an iPhone and Unlimited Plan - The Mac Observer
+Vodafone Offering Free AirPods if You Buy an iPhone And Unlimited Plan - The Mac Observer

 LONDON – If you get a new iPhone 11 or iPhone XS and an unlimited plan from Vodafone, you will also get a new pair of AirPods.
-The cell provider announced the new deal on Wednesday.
+The cell provider announced the deal on Wednesday.

 AirPods on Unlimited Plan…For a Limited Time